MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 ### Add permissions into dynamic consent

-Dynamic consent is a way of requesting permissions from users or administrators at runtime, rather than statically declaring them in the app registration.
+Dynamic consent is a way of requesting permissions from users or administrators at runtime, rather than statically declaring them in the **App registrations** pane.
 Dynamic consent allows the app to ask for only the permissions it needs for a specific functionality, and to obtain consent from the user or admin when needed.
-Dynamic consent can be used with delegated permissions and can be combined with the /.default scope to request admin consent for all permissions.
+Dynamic consent can be used with delegated permissions and can be combined with the `/.default` scope to request admin consent for all permissions.

 To add permissions into dynamic consent:

-- **Use Microsoft Graph**: Add the required Microsoft Graph permissions to an app registration identified by object ID 581088ba-83c5-4975-b8af-11d2d7a76e98.
+- **Use Microsoft Graph**: Add the required Microsoft Graph permissions to an app registration identified by object ID `581088ba-83c5-4975-b8af-11d2d7a76e98`.
 This example uses `Analytics.Read` and `Application.Read.All` delegated permission and application permission.
 Replace the values in \`scopes\` with values of any Microsoft Graph delegated permissions you want to configure for the app.

    The request should be like the following example: